-The improvements in storage and computing performance support the AI computing model, which is growing in scale and complexity with the advent of AI cloud-based services.
-For example, there were 7 ExaFLOPS and 60 million parameters in Microsoft's Resnet of 2015.
-Baidu used 20 ExaFLOPS and 300 million parameters when training their deep speech system in 2016.
+support the AI computing model-, which is growing in scale and complexity is exploding with the advent of Al training is becoming increasingly complex with the development of cloudbased services.
+For example, there arewere 7 ExaFLOPS and 60 million parameters in the Microsoft Microsoft's Resnet inof 2015.
+The number came to Baidu used 20 ExaFLOPS and 300 million parameters when Baidu trained training their deep speech system in 2016.
 In 2017, the Google NMT used 105 ExaFLOPS and 8.7 billion parameters [7].
-New characteristics of AI computing are requiring an evolution of data center network.
+New characteristics of Al computing are requiring an evolution of data center network.